IBM/unitxt/docs/docs/llm_as_judge.rst

     .. note::
         Ensure the template includes a postprocessor for extracting the judgment from the judge model output and passing it as a metric score.
-In our example, the template specify for the judge how it expect the judgment format ("you must rate the response on a scale of 1 to 10 by strictly following this format: "[[rating]]""), and such, it also defines the processor for extracting the judgment. (postprocessors=[r"processors.extract_mt_bench_rating_judgment"],).
+In our example, the template specifies for the judge the expected judgment format ("you must rate the response on a scale of 1 to 10 by strictly following this format: "[[rating]]""), and such, it also defines the processor for extracting the judgment. (postprocessors=[r"processors.extract_mt_bench_rating_judgment"],).
         This processor simply extract the number within [[ ]] and divide it by 10 in order to scale to to [0, 1].